SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 To enable autoscaling of server replicas, the following requirements need to be met:
 1. Setting `minReplicas` and `maxReplicas` in the `Server` CR.
 This will define the minimum and maximum number of server replicas that can be created.
-2. Setting `autoscaling.autoscalingServerEnabled` to `true` (default) during installation of Core 2.
+2. Setting the `autoscaling.autoscalingServerEnabled` value to `true` (default) during installation of the Core 2 `seldon-core-v2-setup` helm chart.
+If not installing via helm, setting the `ENABLE_SERVER_AUTOSCALING` environment variable to `true` in the `seldon-scheduler` podSpec  (via either SeldonConfig or a SeldonRuntime podSpec override) will have the same effect.
 This will enable the autoscaling of server replicas.

 An example of a `Server` CR with autoscaling enabled is shown below: